terenceplett-tech/BLE-Test/README.md

 Bluetooth Low Energy (BLE) test project.

 Test if you can read this.Test 2 initialized.
+Test 3 done.